IBM/detect-timeseriesdata-change/README.md

   ![png](doc/source/images/cpd_bmx_import_nodered_flow.png)

 #### Adjustments to the node properties in Node-RED Flow
 1. Object Storage node (getFileData_in_buffer): Provide your Object Storage service credentials.
-Service credentials are available in Bluemix service instance.
+Service credentials are available in IBM Cloud service instance.
 Configure node in buffer mode to read the file from your object storage service.
-Ensure the sample data is loaded into Object storage as explained in Create Bluemix Services section above.
+Ensure the sample data is loaded into Object storage as explained in Create IBM Cloud Services section above.

 2. Watson-IoT node (TemperatureSensor): Configure this with a registered device on Watson IoT Platform.
 To configure Watson IoT node in node-red, refer to : https://developer.ibm.com/recipes/tutorials/simulating-a-device-and-publishing-034messages034-to-ibm-iot-platform-from-a-nodered-034watson-iot034-platform-node/

-3. IBM IoT node: Configure IBM IoT node to receive events from Watson IoT Platform using the API keys generated in Create Bluemix Services section.
+3. IBM IoT node: Configure IBM IoT node to receive events from Watson IoT Platform using the API keys generated in Create IBM Cloud Services section.
 To setup IBM IoT Node in node-red refer to step 5 in https://developer.ibm.com/recipes/tutorials/getting-started-with-watson-iot-platform-using-node-red/

 4.	dashDB node (CHANGEPOINTIOT): Use credentials of DB2 Warehouse on Cloud service.
-Service credentials are available in Bluemix service instance.
+Service credentials are available in IBM Cloud service instance.
 Provide database table name `CHANGEPOINTIOT` in which sensor data will get populated.

  #### Deploy the Node-RED flow by clicking on the `Deploy` button